tsanguinette/OpenTypeBoilerplate/README.md

 # Type Quest 2.0
 After many years of neglect, the original Type Quest is finally getting an update between late 2017 and early 2018.
 Stay tuned for the release!
-In meantime, you can continue to use the old site found at the links below.
+In the meantime, you can continue to use the old site found at the link below.

 If you have any suggestions for the project, please contact me at [http://tylersanguinette.com/#contact-me](http://tylersanguinette.com/#contact-me).

 # OpenType Mixin Boilerplate
 A preprocessor boilerplate to easily use webfont OpenType features with CSS.
 This Git is an addition to a thesis project which promotes and educates webfont OpenType features through the W3C lower-level `font-feature-settings` CSS property.